Learn more about domain names and how to submit your request.

 - Websites that use a UBC Faculty of Medicine subdomain are automatically indexed with UBC’s Google Search Engine.
 Sites that do not use a UBC Faculty of Medicine subdomain will not be searchable from med.ubc.ca.

-- The Faculty's website average 19,000 unique visits each month driving traffic directly to your site
+- The Faculty's website averages approximately 20,000 users each month, driving traffic directly to your site.

 - Use of a UBC Faculty of Medicine subdomain creates cohesion among our websites, supports our visual identity, and allows your site to leverage the Faculty's image and reputation.